Mary Jo Bang, 1946- . American Author.

 James Merrill Other Writings (online exhibit)

 James Merrill Symposium (site for 2015 symposium sessions)

 Merrill correspondence, drafts, videos and more on MLC50

 The James Merrill House (external link)

-James Ingram Merrill (March 3, 1926 – February 6, 1995) was an American poet.
+James Ingram Merrill (March 3, 1926 – February 6, 1995) was an American poet who also published novels, plays, essays and a memoir.
 Merrill was born in New York City to Hellen Ingram Merrill and Charles E. Merrill, founding partner of the Merrill Lynch investment firm.
 As a boy, Merrill enjoyed a highly privileged upbringing in economic and educational terms.
 As a teenager, Merrill attended the Lawrenceville School.
 When Merrill was 16 years old, his father collected his short stories and poems and published them as a surprise under the name Jim’s Book.